martinthomson/dap-dp-ext/draft-thomson-ppm-dap-attribution.md

 {:aside}
 > Where a collection job already exists,
-> the high entropy collection job ID in the URL
+> an high entropy and unpredictable collection job ID in the URL
 > could make it unnecessary to require authentication of upload requests
 > for this batch mode; see {{CAP-URL}}.
 > This is not the case if reports are accepted
-> without confirming the existence of the identified collection job.
+> without confirming the existence of the identified collection job
+> or the collection job ID is more easily guessed.

 A Leader MUST reject attempts
 to upload reports to the regular report upload resource